 The researcher was baffled by the radical difference in land games such as roulette, which often have a fixed house advantage.

 “In games that involve the use of a correct strategy we could assume that a large proportion of land-based players have no idea of the correct strategy to use,” he said.
 “A case in point is 3 Card Poker where the land casinos are holding over 30 percent of all wagers made.

 “We could also factor in the possibility of a large number of side bets that are made for suckers.
-But are online gamblers significantly more savvy than their land-based brethren, enough to wipe away most of that 30 percent hold?
+But are online gamblers significantly more savvy than their land-based brethren.
+Is it enough to wipe away most of that 30 percent hold.
 It is hard to believe and definitely warrants further investigation.”